 The substrate

-Technically: a local-first, AI-native graph engine.
-Code lives in the graph as entities.
+Trellis is a local-first graph engine.
+Notes, files, tasks, and agent runs live in the graph as entities.
 Every change is an op: immutable, content-addressed, causally chained.
 Every decision (human or AI) is a record with a reason.
 History is a query, not a scroll.
 The whole thing lives in a .trellis/ folder you can back up with cp -r.

-The substrate doesn't care whether the vine is code or notes or agent reasoning.
-It just holds it up.
+The substrate doesn't care whether the entity is code or notes or agent reasoning.
+It holds everything in the same shape.

 Studio